artinte/deep-learning/README.md

 8.1 [Speech Feature Extraction](https://artinte.github.io/deep-learning/speech_feature.html)

+Sound is a mechanical wave that transmits energy through the vibration of a medium, such as air, water, or solids.
+Understanding its fundamental properties is crucial for converting it into a format that deep learning models can effectively process.

+Digital audio mainly includes the following properties: sample rate, amplitude, and storage format.

 8.2 [Automatic Speech Recognition](https://artinte.github.io/deep-learning/speech_recognition.html)

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.